Natural Treatments For Sjogren’s Syndrome Part 2

 In this research, they demonstrate the link and correlation between autoimmune thyroiditis and botox treatment.
 There is additional research suggesting that certain fillers also are stimulating to the immune system.
 In my office I have found a higher correlation with botox injections and Sjogren’s syndrome rather than fillers alone.

 Heavy Metals – Heavy metal accumulation to some degree is present in many individuals.
-Heavy metals are directly processed through the parotid gland which in turn can create an immune response.
+Heavy metals are directly processed through the parotid gland which in turn can create a significant immune response.
+If you have every had a mercury amalgam, then you likely have some metal toxicity.

 Mold/Mycotoxins – Mold and mycotoxin exposure can make the immune system “hypersensitive” to future fungal and mold exposure.
 This hypersensitivity creates a reaction in individuals any time they eat sugar and increase their internal fungal presence.
-Often times, patients with mold exposure need to be semi-permanently on a fungal antimicrobial.
+Often times, patients with mold exposure need to be semi-permanently on an anti-fungal antimicrobial.
+If you find you have had mold exposure, your journey to wellness will be slower than someone without that exposure as eliminating all mold toxins from the body takes time.

 Hormones – Given that the prevalence of Sjogren’s syndrome occurs in women, we know specifically that there is a hormonal association.
 Women also know that proper hormonal balance is associated with proper lubrication of the vagina.
 The most common hormone imbalances associated with autoimmunity include high prolactin, high estrogen, high insulin, reduced DHEA, reduced cortisol and low testosterone.